maid/maid/README.md

 ## Installation

-Maid supports OS X and Ubuntu.
+Maid supports Mac OS X and Ubuntu.
 Other Unix-like operating systems may work, but are not officially supported.
 (Contributions are welcome, however.)

-### OS X
+### Mac OS X

 Open a terminal and run: